anthonyw298/Estimation/README.md

 #   Compiled program will be found in the dist folder
 #   exit

-# customtkinter for ui design
 # New ui designing needs recompiling and rerelease aka take binary ui and drop down on github

-# new folder 1 file per system
-# tweak ui for new change
-# ai data analytics tools
-# notebook action items
-# before starting action item ask whichway is best to make this(python,api,etc)
 # with data adjust the AS to whatever the user inputs and the fetch withever the user inputs as well